Overview of DRIVER+ Standardisation Activities

 The aim of the TGM is to ensure an objective assessment, which enables the end-user to find the right solution that is really able to help with the challenges being faced, by assesing it in a scenario that is as realistic as possible.
 The solution could be in the development phase or in the procurement process – depending on the TRL and the end-users interest.
 The idea behind this is to bring innovation to the end-user – more quickly and more effective than nowadays.

-Requirements on Scenario Description
+Scenario Description – Requirements

 If a Crisis Management professional plans to test a particular solution, a crisis scenario providing the context in which the solution is intended to operate, is needed as basis for this test.
 Scenarios are developed both in many European funded research projects and by public safety organisations building scenarios to test (innovative) solutions.
 But they are not doing it in a consistent way and therefore the assessment of the solution, as well the results of this assessment, are not directly comparable.